Pylons/pylons/pylons/docs/en/sessions.rst

 Type of storage used for the session, current types are "dbm", "file", "memcached", "database", and "memory".
 The storage uses the Container API that is also used by the cache system.

-When using dbm files, each user's session is stored in its own dbm file, via the class :class"`beaker.container.DBMNamespaceManager` class.
+When using dbm files, each user's session is stored in its own dbm file, via the :class:`beaker.container.DBMNamespaceManager` class.

 When using 'database' or 'memcached', additional configuration options are required as documented in the appropriate section below.